nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 5. The form is closed and the updated `StringBuilder` instance containing the command string is passed back to `AddFormCommand`.

 6. If the StringBuilder instance is empty, then a `CommandException()` is thrown to indicate that the form was empty.
  Otherwise, `AddFormCommand` calls `AddCommandParser#parseToRecipeDescriptor(commandString)` to convert the command string into a `RecipeDescriptor` instance.

-7. The `RecipeDesriptor` instance is converted to a new `Recipe` instance through `RecipeDesriptor#toRecipe()`  and is added to the model through `Model#addRecipe(recipeToAdd)`.
+7. The `RecipeDescriptor` instance is converted to a new `Recipe` instance through `RecipeDescriptor#toRecipe()` and is added to the model through `Model#addRecipe(recipeToAdd)`.
+This also relies on the existing infrastructure to validate `Recipe` inputs, and any formatting errors will raise exceptions which will be returned to the UI of the App, to indicate the errors to the User.

 <div style="page-break-after: always;"></div>

 ### Feature: "Edit" Form UI

 The `EditRecipeForm` allows users to make changes to a recipe details directly over a Graphical User Interface edit form instead of the command box.
 The following sequence diagram illustrates how the different components interact with one another in the execution of an edit form command.

 <img class="diagram" src="images/EditRecipeFormSequenceDiagram.png" width="1128"/>